July 18, 2015, Israel

 Remember, actions, not words.

 Respect is shown by honest direct communication.
-Bearing a grudge secretly, speaking behind someone's back, taking actions that show another in a bad light; these are signs of disrespect, no matter what title you use to refer to the person.
+Bearing a grudge secretly, speaking behind someone's back, taking actions that show another in a bad light, not paying your bills on time; these are signs of disrespect, no matter what title you use to refer to the person.